CMSgov/ab2d-website/tutorial-postman-swagger.md

                 <p>Click on the <strong>Download</strong> menu in swagger.
 Select the <strong>GET
                         /api/v2/fhir/Job/{jobUuid}/file/{filename}</strong>
                     endpoint to download a file.
+You can request compressed data files and increase your download speed by including the optional “Accept-Encoding: gzip” header in your command.</p>

-Click <strong>Try it out</strong>.
-Enter the Job ID of the job you created and the file name returned in the status, then press the <strong>Execute</strong> big blue bar.</p>
+                <p> Click <strong>Try it out</strong>.
+Enter the Job ID of the job you
+                    created and the file name returned in the status, then press the <strong>Execute</strong> big blue bar.</p>

                 <img src="./assets/img/sandbox/swagger-13-v2.png" alt="swagger download">